funDabu/logs/docs/example.md

 `logs_index.html`, `2023.html`, `hist.html` files, some *.png* files and
 `logchache` directory.

-## Process logs from January 2024
+## Process logs from the beginnigng of 2024

-Now we would like to add to the output also logs from January 2024.
+Now we would like to add to the output also logs from frist months of 2024.
-Processing the logs for year 2023 took more than 3 hours, so we would like to only process the January data.
+Processing the logs for year 2023 took more than 3 hours, so we would like to only process the data from 2024.
 Beacuse we have created the cache for year 2023 we can do that, we can process just the new data and then created output files from both cache and the new data.
 We will achive this by: